gavrh/schoolwork/README.md

 # schoolwork

-My college coding classes work.
+My college coding class work.

 ### Disclaimer
 I do not condone cheating or using my work as your own.